application traffic has traditionally been important for infrastructure

 application performance monitoring tools.

-Cisco Nexus Data Broker provides advance features for traffic management.
+Cisco Nexus Data Broker Embedded option provides the flexibility for you to run the

 Support for the